 Contact us below for more information regarding any of the vehicles listed or to sell your vehicle with us:

-Cars Currently Available:
+Currently Available:

 1970 Pontiac One Firebird

+For sale!
 This masterpiece shown here is the 1970 Pontiac One Firebird Concept Car, a futuristic vision of what was planned to be the 1999 Pontiac Firebird and it's up for sale!
 This show car proposal was constructed on the basis of a second-generation Pontiac Firebird, and was designed by General Motors automotive designer, Harry Bentley Bradley, and was constructed by speciality car builder, Dave Crook.
 Created as a glimpse into the future of the Firebird model, and not intended for production, the designers and engineers involved in the project had the freedom to innovate and go beyond the standard production vehicle requirements in order to create something absolutely spectacular like you see shown here today.
 The One was developed at an unusual time during a major shift from luxurious styling and impressive performance to fuel efficiency and a major focus on safety mandates, which ultimately resulted in this special show car to not be actually shown all too often.
 Despite the changing times, this concept was designed to have 6 hood air intakes, skirted rear tires, a 255-horsepower, 350 cubic-inch V8 engine, tan leather seats, a wood grain dashboard, and much more, meaning this spacecraft-looking automobile is actually fully operational, and can be driven out and about on the road!
 This is something you certainly cannot say about most concept cars from this period in history, however, this particular car is not just some clay mock up or wooden concept, but rather a real deal car that you can get in, enjoy, and drive!
-In order to give the Pontiac One a more aerodynamic, sleek profile, the windshield was laid back 5 inches, and the roofline was chopped by 3 inches, allowing for a slick, beautiful design which was certainly unprecedented for the time, and still is now
+In order to give the Pontiac One a more aerodynamic, sleek profile, the windshield was laid back 5 inches, and the roofline was chopped by 3 inches, allowing for a slick, beautiful design which was certainly unprecedented for the time, and still is now.
+Contact us for more information and pricing.

 2004 Covini C6W Geneva Show Car

+For sale!
 This is the 2004 Covini C6W Geneva Show Car, or in other words, the world’s only 6-wheeled road legal supercar ever built and it's for sale!
 The C6W was built by Italian car manufacturer, Covini Engineering, which was started by Ferruccio Covini in the year 1978.
 The company is located in Castel San Giovanni, Piacenza, and is best known for developing a number of diesel-powered sports cars such as the T46, B24, T40, and C36.
 Covini’s first ever car built was known as the 4x4 Covini T44, an off-road vehicle with interchangeable panels.
 Notably, the Covini B24 went on to become the first ever diesel-powered car to reach 200 km/h (124 mph).
 The C6W project actually began sometime around 1974, but was abandoned due to the inability to find suitable tires that would allow the car to operate correctly.
 The idea was brought back to life sometime around the 1980s, and by 2003, it was fully revived, and ready to be built.
 In 2004, this example shown here of the C6W was shown for the very first time at the Geneva Motor Show, and just one year later at the 2005 Salon International de l’Auto, an enhanced and updated version made it’s public debut.
 The six wheels allow for this roofless machine to offer better handling and braking than a four wheel car.
 The initial plan called for a limited run of 6-8 cars per year, but all in all, approximately 3 examples were constructed, consisting of the prototype/test bed car, the Silver Geneva show car, and most recently, a red example that was finished around 2016.
 The tubular steel frame and fiberglass/carbon fiber bodywork for the C6W were completely bespoke and built from scratch, and the 6-wheel design was inspired by the 1976 Tyrrell P34 (Project 34), a six-wheeled formula one race car.
 The entire project was sponsored by a newspaper called “Al Volante”, and was funded both publicly and privately.
+Contact us for more information and pricing.